jayway/jpong_android/README.md

 Know of any other frameworks? add them here!

 Suggestion: create a new branch for each framework you want to try out.
-That way the codebase will not be cluttered and compleatly broken by the time your on #3 or so.
+That way the code-base will not be cluttered and completely broken by the time your trying out the third framework or so.

 * Fetch data from http://jaywaypongserver.herokuapp.com/match_history.json and populate the "Math history" page using volley or spring (or android annotations that also supports some networking via annotations).
 The server can be found at https://github.com/jayway/KHelgGameServer if you want to run if localy.